YouHaveTrouble/PreventStabby/readme.md

 There is also a feature that disallows pouring lava or using flint and steel nearby players with disabled pvp.
 You can either disable it in config or set its radius.

+Tamed wolves will not attack players with pvp off.